Treatment Must Be Deployed in Tandem with “Supply-side” Interventions

 A Wide Range of Addiction Treatment Services to Clients Nationwide

-You won’t find a higher standard of care at any other inpatient or outpatient facility than at BoardPrep Recovery Center.
+You won’t find a higher standard of care at any other day-night or outpatient facility than at BoardPrep Recovery Center.
 BoardPrep is an Accredited Behavioral Health Organization, garnering the Gold Seal for Quality from the Joint Commission.
 BoardPrep is an addiction treatment center that is clinician-owned by Nationally-recognized experts.
 BoardPrep Recovery Center is a drug and alcohol abuse rehab program with a highly experienced staff, providing compassionate treatment in safe, comfortable surroundings.
 BoardPrep’s highly engaging approach, tailored treatment planning and tapering follow-up offers the best hope for full recovery.

 BoardPrep offers a personalized approach to addiction recovery.
 After a comprehensive, interdisciplinary evaluation, we will design an personalized plan that addresses the physical, mental, motivational, environmental, and spiritual challenges each individual faces.
 All treatment activities occur at the BoardPrep Recovery Center at 2522 W. Kennedy Boulevard Tampa.
 Here, BoardPrep treatment professionals blend best-practice elements into a treatment plan that is tailor-made to each individual.
 When the treatment day is over, many of our clients choose to stay at one of our four exclusive, gender-specific recovery residences.
 These safe havens give patients a place to support one another and socialize in a relaxed, luxurious and pro-recovery environment.